 Burning nostrils.
 Watery eyes.
 A cough that won’t quit.
-These are feelings that are all too familiar to people living in the Western U.S. The sunny, blue skies that were once a backdrop for beach days and camping trips are now smoky and grey, serving as a frequent reminder that we are in a climate crisis.
+These are feelings that are all too familiar to people living in the Western U.S. The sunny, blue skies that were once a backdrop for beach days and camping trips are now smoky and grey.
+They serve as a frequent reminder that we are in a climate crisis.

-Low-income communities and communities of color are already more likely to live in areas with unhealthy air quality, and due to years of systemic racism, suffer from higher rates of disease and illnesses like COVID-19.
-Adding in another layer like wildfire smoke is like pouring fuel on the fire.
+Low-income communities and communities of color are already more likely to live in areas with unhealthy air quality.
+Due to years of systemic racism, they’re also more likely to suffer from higher rates of disease and illnesses like COVID-19.
+Adding in another layer like wildfire smoke pours fuel on the fire.

 The Drought in the West and Climate Change Are Making Smoky Skies the New Normal